greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_AGGREGATE.html.md

 ## <a id="section6"></a>Notes

 The ordinary functions used to define a new aggregate function must be defined first.
-Note that in this release of Greenplum Database, it is required that the sfunc, ffunc, and combinefunc functions used to create the aggregate are defined as `IMMUTABLE`.

 If the value of the Greenplum Database server configuration parameter `gp_enable_multiphase_agg` is `off`, only single-level aggregation is performed by the Postgres Planner.
 There is no equivalent parameter for the Pivotal Query Optimizer.